ngblaylock/bootstrap-extensions/11ty-site/container-max-widths.md

 ## Existing Workarounds

-One common workaround is to use rows and columns to simulate a narrower layout:
+One common workaround is to use rows and columns to simulate a narrow layout:

 <!-- prettier-ignore-->
 ```html